An Alternative History of Literature from Poland

 - A modernist drama with gothic elements, as well as zombies dancing in the night on the shtetl's market square

-The drama depicts the dream of a wanderer who returns to his home town after many years.
+The drama depicts the dream of a wanderer who returns to his hometown after many years.
 In the dream, he sees the dead dwellers of the city, who rise from their graves after midnight.
 There is also a dance of corpses.
-The complicated drama was never staged during Peretz' lifetime.
-More than a hundred different characters appear in it, representing the various layers of Jewish society, and thus the different approaches towards assimilation – from the proponents of the Haskala, through revolutionaries, to the Zionists.
+The complicated drama was never staged during Peretz's lifetime.
+More than a hundred different characters appear in it, representing the various layers of Jewish society and thus the different approaches towards assimilation – from the proponents of the Haskala, through revolutionaries, to the Zionists.

-- interwar German literature created in Eastern Prussia, soon after the plebiscite
+- Interwar German literature created in Eastern Prussia, soon after the plebiscite

 The book and the poems would have never been written if it was not for a chance encounter which took place right after the Second World War in the woods of the Pomorze region.
 Whilst hiding from the security forces, Jerzy Ficowski was travelling with a gypsy tabor when he met Papusza, a Roma woman who wrote poems.
 He befriended her and learned the Roma language, and encouraged the poetess (who was unaware of her talent) to write her verses down.

-And this is what she wrote: Andre wesz baryjom syr sownkuno kuszcczo / andre satra romani syr ćaćuno gżybo ("In the forest I grew like a shrub of gold, born in a Gypsy tent, akin to a boletus.")
-Ficowski translated her poems, and published them thanks to the encouragement of Julian Tuwim.
+And this is what she wrote: ‘Andre wesz baryjom syr sownkuno kuszcczo / andre satra romani syr ćaćuno gżybo’ (‘In the forest I grew like a shrub of gold, born in a Gypsy tent, akin to a boletus.’)
+Ficowski translated her poems, and, thanks to the encouragement of Julian Tuwim, he published them.
 This made some in the gypsy community accuse Papusza of revealing their secrets.